Cold brew coffee is a summertime staple. In fact, it's such a staple that you can purchase it in stores these days.

 How do you use cold brew concentrate?

-You can use the cold brew concentrate in various iced coffee drinks that require a strong coffee that has been cooled completely.
-For example, you can use the cold brew concentrate as the basis for:
+You can use the cold brew concentrate in various iced coffee drinks that require a strong, cooled coffee.

 If you don't feel like making coffee recipes with your coffee concentrate, you can also drink it diluted with a bit of water or milk and some ice cubes, as I mentioned in the brewing guide.

-Caffeine content cold brew concentrate
+Caffeine content of cold brew concentrate

-The caffeine content of cold brew concentrate is between 240-280 mg per cup (0.24 l) of coffee. (source)
+The caffeine content of cold brew concentrate is between 240-280 mg per cup (0.24 l) of coffee.
+(Source)

 As more coffee is used in making cold brew concentrate, the caffeine can change slightly.
-So I believe it’s in the upper level of 250 mg per cup of coffee.

 Conclusion

-It’s great to know the difference between regular cold brew coffee and its concentrate version.
-You can use this coffee in so many great coffee recipes that you can get through the summer without running out of new coffee ideas.
+It's great to know the difference between regular cold brew coffee and its concentrate version.

-Is cold brew coffee a staple for the summertime?
-Let me know by leaving a comment down below.
-If you have any other questions regarding coffee, you can also contact me directly by pressing the “Contact Me” button at the top!
+If you have any other questions about coffee, you can also contact me directly by clicking the “Contact Me” button at the top.

 Coffee recipes to try